 Of course, we shouldn’t overlook the power of imagination either.
 If store-bought building toys are out of the budget, there are endless opportunities to build with the free materials found all around the house.
 Cardboard, old boxes and egg cartons, rocks of all sizes, popsicle sticks, and books can all be used to create amazing new things.

-4. Practice Math & Money Skills at The Grocery Store
+4. Practice Math & Money Skills with Online Grocery Shopping

 - Adding up purchases

 First, get your children to add up the cost of items as you browse through the physical or online store.
 Younger kids can use a calculator, while older kids should be encouraged to do this math mentally.
 Every time a new item gets added to the cart, they should add it to their total.